CodeYourFuture/syllabus/docs/git/cli/homework.md

 Watch videos 1-8 in this series, taking notes when you don't understand something.

-Make sure you clarify your understanding moving onto the next step.
+Make sure you clarify your understanding before moving onto the next step.

 ## 3) Install Git It (10 minutes)